-Chain link fencing is usually used for containment, but not privacy.
-Just like iron fencing, chain link fences provide you with security while remaining open for visibility.
-In cases where people want both chain link and privacy, we can install security slats made of vinyl or painted wood.
+Chain link fencing is usually used for containment, but doesn’t provide privacy.
+Just like iron fencing, chain link fencing provides you with security while remaining open for visibility.
+In cases where people want both chain link and privacy, we can install more security and privacy slats made of vinyl or painted wood.

 Styles and Looks

 Typical heights vary from three to twelve feet tall if you prefer taller fences.
-A home fence could be as short as three feet tall, while a tennis courts or industrial fencing could require the higher end of the spectrum.
+A home fence could be as short as three feet tall, while tennis courts and industrial fencing could be 10 – 20 feet tall.

 The Gauge size can also vary based on the need.
 The lower the gauge, the stronger the wire.
-Usual gauge size is 13 to 6, with 13 being the lightest – used for temporary fencing – and 6 being the strongest.
+The typical range for gauge sizes is 13 to 6, with 13 being the lightest – used for temporary fencing – and 6 being the strongest.
 People usually choose 11 gauge for residential fencing.
 The heavier 9 gauge is used for most commercial projects

-Stainless steel is the most common material for chain link fences.
+Stainless steel is the most common material for a chain link fence.
 Aluminum is another option, which requires less maintenance and is easier to move, but not as strong as stainless steel.

 The purpose of your fence will determine the necessary grid size.
 For example, a baseball backstop requires a grid size that can contain a baseball.
 Smaller grid size is generally sturdier and used for higher security and industrial fencing.

 You can get chain link coated with colored polyester, PVC or vinyl.
 These coatings increase your fence’s UV resistance, limiting corrosion and damage.
-People usually choose a color, such as green or black, which makes the fence blend into the background.
+Coatings also allow for color; green and black can help a fence blend into the background.

 Little to no maintenance is the charm of chain link.
-A simple hosing off and a dab of soap makes it look like new.
+A simple hosing off and a dab of soap make most chain link fences look like new.
 Vinyl wrapping can be added to make a waterproof fence that will outlast many other fence types.

 Contact Buzz Custom Fence and we can talk about your chain link fencing needs for your Dallas Fort Worth Property.
-Confused about your perfect gauge, grid size or color?
+Confused about your perfect gauge, overall cost, grid size or color?
 We’re happy to chat.